 9:00am - 2:00pm

-Tip of the Mitt Watershed Council office - 426 Bay Street, Petoskey
+Tip of the Mitt Watershed Council, 426 Bay Street, Petoskey

-We are seeking citizen scientisist!
-No prior experience is necessary.
 Come learn about the various aspects of our stream monitoring program, general macroinvertebrate biology, and the equipment used to collect important data about the health of our local streams.
-Additionally, a portion of the training will focus on invasive species identification.
+You will also learn about the impacts of aquatic invasive species and how to identify them.
 A hands-on practicum on the Bear River is included so that volunteers can “get their feet wet” before going into the field.
-For more information or to sign-up to attend this free training, please call 231-347-1181 or email firstname.lastname@example.org

 12:00 Noon - 3:00pm